-For example, wash hands for only 20 seconds as recommended, then fight the urge to do it longer if your OCD tells you it's not enough.
-Tip Sheet
+For example, wash hands for only 20 seconds as recommended, then fight the urge to do it longer.

 2. Following current health guidelines about COVID19 is an exposure.

 They'll be discomfort in resisting not doing more.
-Hey, life is an exposure right now.
+Life is an exposure right now.

 3. Keep your therapy appointments.

 Ask your therapist about a phone or video chat.

 This can help to keep anxiety manageable.